gnugat/redaktilo/doc/01-tutorial.md

 ## API

-Redaktilo has been designed to be used uniquely via the following class:
+There's only one class to know in Redaktilo, the `Editor`:

 ```php
 <?php